Unlimited-demi/Twitter_Sentiment_Analysis/README.md

-Certainly!
-Here's an updated version of the README file that includes the `nltk.py` file:

 # Twitter Sentiment Analysis Project

 This project focuses on performing sentiment analysis on Twitter data using the NLTK Vader module.
 It involves analyzing a dataset of tweets, visualizing sentiment distributions, generating word clouds, and evaluating the accuracy and F1 score of the sentiment analysis model.